priyankaupadhyay090/HLCV-Project-Facial-Image-Generation-from-Speech-Input-using-GAN/preprocess/README.md

 * mel spectrograms of the text captions files
 * test and train partition filenames

+**10 samples** of the images, .wav, and mel spectrogram files can also be downloaded directly from the git repo.

 Please organize the data directory as follows:

 ```angular2html